-5.63 The Castle Green and the Castle Conservation Area forms an integral part of the character of the town of Kenilworth forming the historic centre of the town, and should be preserved and retained.
+5.60 The Castle Green and the Castle Conservation Area forms an integral part of the character of the town of Kenilworth forming the historic centre of the town, and should be preserved and retained.
 There are many listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix of buildings.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
 Street clutter and road signage should be limited.
-Protection of the elements is important.

-Policy KP14L: Design Management in Clinton Lane
+Policy KP13L: Design Management in Clinton Lane

-Development proposals in the Clinton Lane Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Clinton Lane Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: